Steven Malcolm

 Steven Malcolm is a Christian Hip-Hop recording artist from Grand Rapids, Michigan.
 His music has been streamed over 35 million times, has been featured on Spotify’s New Music Friday, been used by the NBA on ESPN, and on VH1’s “Black Ink Crew”.

 Early life

 He grew up in Kalamazoo, Michigan; Tampa, Florida; and Grand Rapids, Michigan.
+When Malcom was nine years old, his father was deported to Jamaica, and he was raised by his mother.

 Career

 Music

 Malcolm released his 2013 mixtape Real Hip Hop, and a year later self-released the full-length Monsters Ink.
 He went on to competitions and live performances and was named to Rapzilla's Freshmen of 2016 list.
 After he signed with Word Entertainment and became the first artist on its newly established hip-hop imprint, 4 Against 5, Malcolm reached the streaming charts in early 2017 with the pop-rap tune "Party in the Hills," featuring Andy Mineo and Hollyn.
 His label debut, Steven Malcolm, was released that February and registered on Billboard's Top Christian Albums chart.
 Malcolm performed at that year's GMA Dove Awards and was nominated in three categories.
 Between albums, Malcolm recorded verses for other artists, including Torey D'Shaun's "Boomerang (Remix)" and Evan and Eris' "Be Alright."
 Malcolm's second album for 4 Against 5, The Second City, was released in January 2019.